mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 * Claude v2: 100k tokens
 * LLaMa2: 4k tokens

 It's tempting to think that the 100k+ LLMs are the best for being able to handle so much at once, but it's not a numbers game.
-In practice, LLMs start to lose attention when it has to deal with too much input, it starts 'forgetting' what the important parts of your initial input were, and start producing poor output.
+In practice, LLMs start to lose attention when it has to deal with too much input, it 'forgets' what the important parts of your initial input were, and results in poor output.

 ## Chatbots are just completion with stop sequences